 Ah, how they grow!
 An innovative bunk bed that sleeps a full-sized bed under a twin is an ideal solution for expanding families.

 Stacking the beds also gives your children a separation of sleep and study, effectively creating zones for specific functions.
 In the example, the children’s desk is in a separate room, but a bunk bed and versatile child’s desk could easily slide up against the same wall in a larger room, as well.

 Don’t Forget to Leave Room For Fun!

 Sure, we saved some space, personalized the bunks, and alleviated some growing pains.

 But we can’t let bunk beds go without reminding you to have a little fun with them.
-Our newest, most versatile collection of children’s bunk beds with storage are all made from solid, knot-free pine wood – an economical choice for growing bodies.

 We love the idea of giving the beds their own curtains for privacy, adding (child-safe!) slides in addition to the ladder, painting them in any of our dozens of colors (lime green, anyone?) and providing clip-on lights to encourage young readers.